Professional Grilled Prime Rib - perfect everytime.

 Step 3:

-If you're not using a remote probe thermometer then at least 30 minutes before the estimated cooking time is completed (see chart above) open the lid and insert a hand-held thermometer into the meat without touching a bone.
+If you're not using a remote probe thermometer then at least 30 minutes before the cooking time is completed open the lid and insert a hand-held thermometer into the meat without touching a bone.

 Check every 15 minutes this way until desired internal temperature is reached.
 When done remove the grilled prime rib from the grill, cover with foil and let rest.